trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RecipeTreeViewController.md

 ## Methods
 ### `generateMapOfGroupToListOfNames()` → `List<String>>`

 Generates a map containing Group names as the Keys tied to a List of class names.
 Note: this method contains a false-positive PMD violation.
-Normally, we'd want to check for FLS/CRUD here, but for ApexClass a system level object that Admins and users cannot really change we're ok.
+Normally, we&apos;d want to check for FLS/CRUD here, but for ApexClass a system level object that Admins and users cannot really change we&apos;re ok.

 #### Return

 **Type**

-List<String>>
+List&lt;String&gt;&gt;

 **Description**

-`Map<String, List<String>>`
+`Map&lt;String, List&lt;String&gt;&gt;`

 ### `generateTreeData()` → `List<RecipeTreeData>`